rolldown/rolldown/crates/rolldown/tests/esbuild/ts/ts_import_equals_elimination_test/bypass.md

 # Reason
-1. not support ts import equal
+1. rolldown is not ts aware, it's not possibly support for now
+2. sub optimal
 # Diff
 ## /out.js
 ### esbuild